TheEt1234/async_controller/Docs.md

 # Notes
 - You are forced to use lightweight interrupts (so no iid, but you can `interrupt(0)`)
 - You can't send 2 000 messages at that digistuff noteblock to blow people's ears off, *by default* it will only send 150 per event
-- When an error occurs, traceback is provided :) [doesn't help with timeouts though]
+- When an error occurs, traceback is provided